Fire and rescue services

 More information:

-Tajikistan doesn't recognise dual nationality.
+Tajikistan doesn't recognise dual nationality, except for Russian.

 If you're a dual citizen, this limits the consular services we can give if you're arrested or detained.